sammyshakes/cloneable-tba/docs/src/src/TronicMain.sol/contract.TronicMain.md

 |`_amount`|`uint256`|The amount of NFTs to mint.|

-### transferTokensFromMembershipTBA
+### transferMembershipFromBrandLoyaltyTBA

 Processes multiple minting operations for both ERC1155 and ERC721 tokens on behalf of memberships.

-transfers tokens from a membership TBA to a specified address
+transfers Membership token from a brand loyalty TBA to a specified address

 *Requires that all input arrays have matching lengths.
 For ERC721 minting, the inner arrays of _tokenTypes and _amounts should have a length of 1.*